 Trusses connect shingles and hold the ceiling up, providing structural support.
 Regular maintenance and repairs are highly recommended to prevent them from collapsing or any other unexpected incidents.
 Also, be prepared to have them replaced once they deteriorate.

 6. When your roof is starting to cause water damage

 Water damage can be very costly to manage.
 It can destroy the integrity of your building, cause foul odors, and lead to mold growth, so you should want to try and prevent water damage as much as possible.
 Luckily, you can prevent most water damage by regular roof cleaning, but you have to be knowledgeable enough to know the most efficient and less intrusive way of cleaning, or else you may inadvertently cause further damage.
 Our recommended course of action that you should take is to call for a roof repair as soon as you notice the first sign of leakage.

-Depending on the materials used, the roof of a commercial building can last around 15 to 20 years.
+Depending on the commercial roofing materials used, the roof of a commercial building can last around 15 to 20 years.
 Periodic restoration and maintenance is a must to keep the roof’s integrity close to its lifespan.
 Restoration is a lot more cost-effective than replacement, which can be extensive and complex, and interrupt your business operations.